 If everyone exercises generosity, the whole community will move out of poverty.

-That willingness to share sits at the heart of the Pass On project.
+That willingness to share sits at the heart of the program.
 As people see that it works and keeps growing, they want to get involved too.

 “If everyone exercises generosity, the whole community will move out of poverty,” says Danford, Rosemary’s grandfather.
 “This program has changed my thinking to continue wanting to help other people, and I’ll continue doing so, so that the next person also lives well.”